Return to in-person court operations plan under phase four in Rochester

 People who do enter the courts will undergo a health screening and follow the health measures put in place.
 Even though in-person matters have expanded, the courts will still use virtual technology in other matters as much as possible.

-“We will continue to use our virtual technology as much as we can. it has been working well, of course where it is legally permissible, because certainly that’s the safer approach,” said Doran.
+“We will continue to use our virtual technology as much as we can. it has been working well, of course where it is legally permissible, because certainly that’s the safer approach,” Doran said.

 If you have a pending case in the court system it is recommended to touch base with your attorney on what are the plans moving forward regarding your particular case.